awsdocs/amazon-redshift-management-guide/doc_source/connecting-using-workbench.md

 ## Connect to your cluster over a JDBC connection in SQL Workbench/J<a name="connect-to-workbench-via-jdbc"></a>

 **Important**
 Before you perform the steps in this procedure, make sure that your client computer or Amazon EC2 instance has the recommended Amazon Redshift JDBC driver\.
-For links to download the latest drivers, see [Download the Amazon Redshift JDBC driver](configure-jdbc-connection.md#download-jdbc-driver)\.
+For links to download the latest drivers, see [Download the Amazon Redshift JDBC driver, version 2\.1](jdbc20-download-driver.md)\.
 Also, make sure you have configured firewall settings to allow access to your cluster\.
 For more information, see [Step 4: Authorize access to the cluster](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-authorize-cluster-access.html)\.

 **To use a JDBC connection in SQL Workbench/J**